Other Policies and Regulations

 12.1.2 Equal Opportunity Procedure

 To file a report against a discrimination act, a student should submit a written report to the Grievance Committee at Virscend University 16490 Bake Parkway, Irvine, CA 92618.
 The written report must contain a statement of the nature of the problem, the date the problem occurred, the names of the individuals involved, copies of documents, if any, which contain information regarding the problem.
 The student can expect to receive a written response within ten business days.
 Student’s rights are set forth at various places in this catalog.
-Contact the Administrative Office if you require additional information.
+Contact the Office of Student Success if you require additional information.

 12.2 Disability and Accommodation Policy